andreypopp/vim-reason-mode/README.md

-# vim-arm
+# vim-reason-mode

-vim-arm makes editing Reason/OCaml code with vim a breeze.
+vim-reason-mode is another vim mode for Reason/OCaml, uses merlin under the hood.

 ## Installation